KodenOps/devops_challenge/day 1/README.md

 - AWS S3 Setup
 - API fetching and processing
 - Work environment setup
+- AWS CloudWatch setup and Dashboard Creation

 In this project, Openweather API was utilized and this was fetched using python.
-The result was then parsed into json format before being stored inside an S3 bucket.
+The result was then parsed into json (or .csv for visualization) format before being stored inside an S3 bucket.

+NOTE: There are two files in this repo.
+One parse the output as json.
+While the one we are going to utilize for the visualization will be the file whose output is parsed to .csv format.

 ![Challenge Architecture](day1.jpg)